wesker-albert/cibo/STYLEGUIDE.md

 # Style Guide

-Nitpicking is welcomed and encouraged, just as much as pushback.
+Nitpicking is welcomed and encouraged, and so is pushback.

 ## General Principles